Volvo XC60 Recharge hybrid - Engines, drive and performance

-Volvo XC60 T8 Twin Engine hybrid engine
+Volvo XC60 Recharge hybrid engine

-The XC60 T8 makes some interesting noises, too: there’s not much of an engine note to speak of, but drive it hard and the supercharger, turbocharger and electric motor make all sorts of curious whistles, whirrs and zings, giving the car a distinctive and hi-tech aural character.
+The XC60 Recharge makes some interesting noises, too: there’s not much of an engine note to speak of, but drive it hard and the supercharger, turbocharger and electric motor make all sorts of curious whistles, whirrs and zings, giving the car a distinctive and hi-tech aural character.

 Once up to speed, the XC60 Recharge is an accomplished, quiet and relaxed cruiser, aided by semi-autonomous systems such as adaptive cruise control (which will follow the car in front) and Pilot Assist that are intuitive to use.
 This last item will automatically keep the car in its lane and even steer around gentle corners when certain criteria are met – you need to keep at least one hand on the wheel and be ready to take over at any time.